holdenmc/BookSmart/docs/README.md

 **Book Compilation**

 We needed to make books form our qc algorithm output, which we did with a script named Book.py.
-It can be found at
+It can be found athttps://github.com/holdenmc/BookSmart/blob/master/src/book.py It is optimized for our naming and system structure as defined by our crawler and aggregation algorithms.

+**Analysis***

+We have an analysis script, analysis.py that creates the data used for our original qc analysis charts.
+It just prints arrays when given -d option datas.

 ## Aggregation Algorithm